 This service area regulates and oversees all aspects of pari-mutuel wagering and live racing.

-It conducts proceedings for issuing licenses to racetracks and wagering facilities.
-It also issues permits to all participants of live horse racing and employees at racetracks and wagering facilities.
+The VRC conducts proceedings for the issuing of licenses to racetracks and wagering facilities.
+This agency also issues permits to all participants of live horse racing and employees at racetracks and wagering facilities.